Minoqi/CastleDB-Cleaner/README.md

 # Technical Details
 This script uses pythons built-in `os` and `json` libraries.

+> [!WARNING]
+> This has not been tested with CastleDBs tilemap, although I would assume it would work.

 # Extra
 - You can get it on [itchio](https://minoqi/itchi.io/castledb-cleaner) as well
 - You can read my [blog post](https://minoqi.vercel.app/posts/castledb-to-json-converter/) which explains the code a bit